stellamarrys-seminar/first-vcs-training/Readme.md

 # Hello

-This is first vcs training
+This is first git training